Bioarch Graduate Students/Undergrads

 Sara Juegnst (2007-2008).
 Senior Honors Thesis: “Reflections On Life Through Death: Negotiation and Conversion in the Mortuary Record of the Colca Valley of Peru” (Co-advised with Dr. Steve Wernke)

 Where is Sara now?
-Sara is an anthropology (bioarch) graduate student at the University of North Carolina-Chapel Hill.
+Sara received her Ph.D. in 2015 from the Department of Anthropology at the University of North Carolina-Chapel Hill.

 Ella Wilhoit (2007-2008).
 Senior Honors Thesis: “El Museo de la Memoria para que no se Repita: Creating Memory and Community, Ayacucho, Peru”